joshpas24/joshpas24/README.md

 # Hello, World! 👋

 I'm a full-stack software engineer with a Bachelors in finance.
 Upon graduation, I worked as an Investment Analyst for a consulting/wealth management overseeing $1.2 billion AUM.
-Took me about two years to realize I wanted to pursue a career that promotes creativity and provides opportunity have a greater impact.
+Took me about two years to realize I wanted to pursue a career that combines technical skill with creative ability, while also providing the opportunity have a greater impact.
 And this is where my coding journey began.

 I'm adaptable, well-organized, and a master of leveraging the latest technologies and frameworks to streamline development processes.
 With a keen eye for detail and a passion for continuous learning, I thrive in collaborative environments where I can contribute my expertise to drive innovation and deliver exceptional results that create a positive impact.